MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 * Message extensions
 * Connectors

+> [!IMPORTANT]
-You can choose to build notification bot Teams app other than Incoming Webhooks.
+> You can choose to build notification bot Teams app other than Incoming Webhooks.
 They perform similarly but notification bot has more functionalities.
 For more information, see [Build notification bot with JavaScript](../../sbs-gs-notificationbot.yml) or [Incoming Webhook notification sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/incoming-webhook-notification).
 To get started, download and explore [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).
 For more information, see [Teams Toolkit documents](../../toolkit/teams-toolkit-fundamentals.md).

 If more than four requests are made in a second, the client connection is throttled until the window refreshes for the duration of the fixed rate.
 A [retry logic with exponential backoff](/azure/architecture/patterns/retry) can mitigate rate limiting for cases where requests exceed the limits within a second.
 To avoid hitting the rate limits, see [HTTP 429 responses](../../bots/how-to/rate-limit.md#handle-http-429-responses).